AdobeDocs/journey-optimizer-learn.en/help/campaigns/action-campaigns/create-a-campaign.md

 last-substantial-update: 2025-11-14
 exl-id: 543678e6-5803-4997-a6ea-a45ed571d7d4
 ---
-# Create an Action Campaign
+# Create an action campaign

-Learn how to create and optimize Action Campaigns in Adobe Journey Optimizer to deliver one‑time or recurring communications with precision and impact.
+Learn how to create and optimize action campaigns in Adobe Journey Optimizer to deliver one‑time or recurring communications with precision and impact.

 >[!VIDEO](https://video.tv.adobe.com/v/346680/?learn=on&enablevpops)